 Stipend for initial course development and delivery: $2,500 per instructor – $1,500 to develop the course and $1,000 to offer it (for subsequent offerings $500 to update the course and $500 to offer it, as well as travel support for GLCA faculty member to go to the partner’s campus).

-Summer workshop to learn about cultural competence, to co-develop the syllabi and to design the course, including learning about relevant technologies.
-The workshop is usually held in June at an Alliance school outside the U.S. If needed, there is support for the GLCA partner to travel to their course partner’s campus for additional course development before or after the June workshop.
+A summer workshop to learn about cultural competence, to co-develop the syllabi and to design the course, including learning about relevant technologies.
+June 11-14, 2020 at Universidad San Francisco do Quito.
+Both course partners must attend the workshop.
+If needed, there is support for the GLCA partner to travel to their course partner’s campus for additional course development before or after the June workshop.

 How to Participate